theBrianCui/Watchit/README.md

  5. Click on *Settings* on the left menu, and then *API Keys*.
  6. Click *Create API Key* button.
 Give it a name and click *Save*.
  7. You will now be presented with a text API key.
 Copy this to your clipboard.
- 8. Open the *config.json* file in the Watchit root directory.
-In the "apikey" key-value pair, replace the value "paste-your-api-key-here" with the API key from step 7 (without quotes).
+ 8. Open the `config.json` file in the Watchit root directory.
+In the `apikey` key-value pair, replace the value `paste-your-api-key-here` with the API key from step 7.
- 9. Make sure the "service" key is set to the value "sendgrid".
+ 9. Make sure the `service` key is set to the value `sendgrid`.
 You're all set!

 If you lose or forget your SendGrid API key, you can always create a new one by repeating steps 4-6.
 If you own a domain name, it is highly recommended that [you register your domain with
 SendGrid](https://sendgrid.com/docs/User_Guide/Settings/Whitelabel/domains.html).
 This will reduce the likelihood of your emails appearing as spam or as phishing attempts.